Jared Wurston had been waiting for this week all year.

 The letter opener belonged to a 24-year-old girl standing over the corpses.
 Her name was Gwen and she worked in the mail room at Vector Corp.
 She was small and slight for a mail clerk--at least by Vector Corp standards where her immediate colleagues were at least two or three times her size.
 Her short hair was light, her features soft, and the fire in her eyes was intense.

-Gwen had lost track of the zombie-manager ten minutes earlier when she stepped into a wrong aisle of cubicles and saw a festive group of cubicle zombies (the undead kind, not the brainless kind) temporarily twisted up in an explosion of tinsel and garlands.
+Gwen had lost track of the zombie-manager ten minutes earlier when she stepped into a wrong aisle of cubicles and saw a festive group of cubicle zombies (the undead kind, not the brainless kind) temporarily twisted up in an explosion of tinsel and garland.
 She had backed slowly out of the aisle before the writhing zombies could notice her and she quickly decided that instead of trying to catch up with the zombie-manager, her time would be better spent trying to recruit help.

 Now, Gwen the mail clerk stood over the pair of corpses inside the small gray, blood-spattered cubicle.
 More blood dripped from the steel blade of the letter opener she clutched in her hand.